Aseeef/JavaAseefianReflections/README.md

+TODO
-Limitation: Lambdas are not supported String[]::new
+Limitation: method references like String[]::new are not supported